Byron Nuclear Generating Station: Safety

 A small fire occurred at the plant on the morning of February 24, 2006.
 The fire was confined to the Unit 1 Refueling Water Storage Tank (RWST) heater.
 Initial attempts to extinguish the fire were unsuccessful, following those attempts a breaker was opened and the heater was allowed to deenergize which extinguished the fire.
 Units 1 and 2 were operating at 100%, but neither reactor was shut down as a result of the fire.
 As a result of the fire the plant declared an "unusual event", the least serious of the four categories of emergency declarations by the Nuclear Regulatory Commission.

 On January 30, 2012, the Byron Unit 2 was shut down and depressurized after a failed insulator in the plant's switchyard caused the loss of one phase to the plant's startup transformers.
 This caused low voltage conditions on the plant's emergency power buses and also for two of the reactor coolant pumps to trip which caused the plant to shut down.
 The trip of the plant then caused the other two reactor coolant pumps to trip (as they had been receiving power directly from the main generator) and natural circulation had to be used during the shutdown.
 When operators discovered the loss of the single phase, they manually tripped the breaker feeding the startup transformers, allowing the emergency diesel generators to start and restore normal voltages to the safety buses.
 Steam was vented from the non-radioactive, secondary side of the plant to aid in the cooling process while the turbines remained offline.
 A small amount of radioactive tritium was released into the local environment during the initial venting procedure, but was deemed no threat to the public by the Nuclear Regulatory Commission.
 A similar insulator failure occurred at Unit 1 on February 29 again affecting the unit's startup transformers.
 In this case the breaker feeding the transformers tripped automatically and the emergency diesel generators immediately started up to restore power to the safety buses.
 Additionally, all of the non-safety power generation buses transferred to the unit auxiliary transformers, which receive power from the plant's turbine generator, preventing a trip of the plant.
 After this second failed insulator event, Exelon took both units offline and replaced all of the insulators in the plant's switchyard.

+On March 10, 2026, a Hydrazine exposure accident occurred causing a mass casualty incident during an outage on reactor one.